The Hairstyle Review

 Punk Rock Hairstyle

-It should come as no surprise that the punk rock hairstyle is one of the most iconic ‘dos of that time.
+Unsurprising, the punk rock hairstyle is an iconic look inspired by the ’80s.
 With so many options, the most common look mashed together high volume, choppy layers and hair spray to hold it all together.
 Another popular “glam” option involved teasing long hair as high as humanly possible, then pulling one side up with a cute barrette.
 Of course, there are short punk styles, too – even a classic pixie can be made punk with some height and hair spray.

 Goth Hair